JonAbrams/SpaceAce/README.md

 A fancy immutable storage library for JavaScript

-## Status

-Some code exists, but is very much a WIP.
-Docs/API not yet finalized.
-Any feedback or ideas are welcome!

 [![Build Status](https://travis-ci.org/JonAbrams/SpaceAce.svg?branch=master)](https://travis-ci.org/JonAbrams/SpaceAce)

-## Goal
+## Intro

-To be as powerful and useful as Redux, but more modular with an easier to use API.
+The goal is a library that is as powerful and useful as Redux, but more modular with an easier to use API.

+Any and all feedback is welcome!

 ## Background